 Traveling to Vietnam and wondering what traditional souvenirs you’ll find for sale during your trip?
-We’ve traveled (and shopped) extensively around Vietnam and have a pretty good idea of the best Vietnamese souvenirs to buy for your friends and family back home, and where you should buy them.
+We have lived in Vietnam for a year and shopped extensively in stores and markets across Vietnam.
+We now have a pretty good idea of the best Vietnamese souvenirs to buy for friends and family back home and where in Vietnam to buy them.

 Quick Navigation Links